Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

 Using bit operations can make beef up an encryption's defenses because they can shift and change characters in ways that are nearly impossible for humans to decipher.
 ## Recap:
 I know I spent all this time chattering about how we were going to use binary numbers for encryption, but it can be used in many other circumstances.
 Remember earlier when I said binary is a representation of if electricity is flowing(1) or not(0)?
 Well, logic gates display how circuits handle these electrical pulses.
 It's likely you will run into a few of the logic gates when looking through circuit schematics.
 With this in mind, binary is like a neat little string that ties the hardware and software of a computer together, learning the fundamentals of Binary will allow you to have a better understanding of any electricity based apparatus.
+## What's next?
+Finally, now that that's all over with we can begin on out XOR Stream Cipher.
+I hope my crash course on basic Binary was helpful.
+Remember that nothing in computer science is